 (i) For example, an assistance group reporting a one hundred dollar decrease in income any time during May would have its June allotment increased.
-If the assistance group reported the change after the twentieth of May and it was too late for the county agency to adjust the allotment normally authorized on June first, the county agency would authorize a supplementary issuance for the amount of the increase by June tenth.
+If the assistance group reported the change after the twentieth of May and it was too late for the county agency to adjust the allotment normally issued on June first, the county agency would authorize a supplement for the amount of the increase by June tenth.

 (ii) Exception: An assistance group reporting the theft of income normally received during the month is not entitled to additional food assistance benefits.
 It is the responsibility of the provider of the income to make whatever restitution that may be appropriate.
 The loss is not deducted from income to the assistance group nor is it counted as income when and/or if it is replaced.

 If the assistance group's benefit level decreases or the assistance group becomes ineligible as a result of the change, the county agency shall issue a notice of adverse action within ten days of the date the change was reported unless one of the exceptions to the notice of adverse action in rule 5101:6-2-05 of the Administrative Code applies.
 When a notice of adverse action is used the decrease in the benefit level shall be made effective with the allotment for the month following the month in which the notice of adverse action period has expired, provided a fair hearing and continuation of benefits have not been requested.
 When a notice of adverse action is not used due to one of the exceptions of rule 5101:6-2-05 of the Administrative Code, the decrease shall be made effective no later than the month following the change.

 (L) When should a county agency reinstate benefits without a new application?